AlvinaAamir/Women_in_AI_Hackathon_2024/README.md

 # Women in AI Hackathon 2024

 ## Objective
+## Objective
-This project was developed as part of the 2024 Women in AI Canada Hackathon.
+This project was developed as part of the 2024 Women in AI Canada Hackathon, where it won **second place**.
 It focuses on leveraging AI to address the gender wage gap by creating a tool that empowers organizations to identify and address pay inequities.

 ---

 ## Project Highlights
-## Project Highlights
-- **Second Place**: This project won second place in the 2024 Women in AI Canada Hackathon, competing against teams nationwide.

 1. **Problem Statement**:
    - Women earn only 84 cents for every dollar earned by men, with 70% of the wage gap remaining unexplained by measurable factors.